ethanwhite/moore-ddd/supplement.md

 software that automates the acquisition and assembly of heterogeneous data sources; 2) developing approaches for modeling complex high-dimensional data and making them openly available in easy-to-use software; and 3) training scientists in data science skills.
+To maximize the impact of these efforts all tools and training material will be developed in public GitHub repositories using open source and open access licenses.
+I will use this openness to actively encourage collaboration from both scientists members of the technology community.
 In combination, these efforts will allow more scientists to engage in data-intensive approaches, and will let them spend more time focusing on doing science and less time wrestling with data.

 ## 2.1 Methodologies for Automatically Combining Heterogeneous Datasets